 Point blank, how much is your life worth to you?
 How much is your children’s life worth?
 I am going to venture a guess and say it’s priceless!!!

 F.A.S.T. snowmobile suits are expensive, but the good news is that it’s not something that needs to be updated constantly.
 Our neighbours have had their flotation suits for what seems like forever.
 And they still work, even in the harshest winter conditions!!!
 So, yes, the initial financial outlay may be a lot to some, but the peace of mind that comes with it is priceless.
-We have heard remarkable stories of people floating in their FXR suits for hours before rescue and were grateful that they spared no expense to buy a F.A.S.T. suit.
+We have heard remarkable stories of people floating in their FXR suits for hours before rescue and were grateful that they spared no expense to buy a F.A.S.T. snowmobile suit.

 Depending on the style, pricing on a monosuit starts at $500 US, for F.A.S.T. snowmobile jackets $320 and pants $310.
 Think of it as an investment in preserving your life or the life of a loved one.